DANCON MARCH 2022 || Camp Novo Selo, Kosovo

 The march takes us to the outskirts of Maxhunaj.

-While I knew this event was going to be tuff.
-I was excited to march into the countryside and walk through small farming villages.
-As we left camp the march took us to the outskirts of the village of Maxhunaj.
-I would call Maxhunaj a small town rather than a village.
-We follow a ribbon of road that makes its way through fields that have not been worked for spring planting.
+Although I knew this event was going to be tough, I couldn’t help but feel excited as we marched into the countryside, passing through small farming villages.
+As we left camp, the route took us to the outskirts of Maxhunaj.
+I’d call Maxhunaj more of a small town than a village.
+We followed a winding road that stretched through fields, still untouched and waiting for spring planting.

 DANCON March, Camp Novo Selo, Kosovo